hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 Not really.
 DPI is defined for SystemVerilog, but Verilator treats Verilog sources as SystemVerilog for this purpose, so the mechanism also works for Verilog models.

 **How does the extension work?**
 Without automation, a user would manually add DPI calls and the surrounding logic.
-That quickly becomes tedious when many signals are _instrumented_ and increasingly complex with the complexity of the model.
+That quickly becomes tedious when many signals are _hook-inserted_ and increasingly complex with the complexity of the model.
 Our extension modifies Verilator to insert the needed statements automatically.

 We implement this by manipulating the Abstract Syntax Tree (AST) that Verilator builds when compiling the (System)Verilog design into C++.
-The AST changes include duplicating the original module (so the tool can select between the original and the _instrumented_ version), adding variables and functions, creating additional assigns, and inserting an _instrumentation_ trigger that forces the DPI call even when the original model has not changed.
+The AST changes include duplicating the original module (so the tool can select between the original and the _hook-inserted_ version), adding variables and functions, creating additional assigns, and inserting an _hook_ trigger that forces the DPI call even when the original model has not changed.
 Because this trigger relies on timing-related behavior, the `--timing` flag must be used when running Verilator.

-With these AST transformations, Verilator will generate _instrumented_ code.
+With these AST transformations, Verilator will generate _hook-inserted_ code.
 To perform fault injection the user has to provide a `.cpp` file that implements the fault model.
 Verilator will use this file and compile it into the simulator.
-The user also has to enable the _instrumentation_ with the new `--instrument` flag.
+The user also has to enable the _hook-insertion_ with the new `--insert-hook` flag.

 Once the Verilator-generated simulator with the fault-model `.cpp` is built, run the simulator as usual to observe the injected faults.

-**How do you configure instrumentation for fault injection?**
+**How do you configure the hook-insertion for fault injection?**
-_Instrumentation_ is configured via Verilator configuration files (typically ending with `.vlt`).
-We extended the configuration syntax to describe _instrumentation_ entries.
-Each _instrumentation_ entry specifies:
+_Hook-Insertion_ is configured via Verilator configuration files (typically ending with `.vlt`).
+We extended the configuration syntax to describe _hook-insertion_ entries.
+Each _hook-insertion_ entry specifies:
 - The target signal path
 - The C/C++ callback function name
 - An ID used to select different fault behaviors inside the callback

-An expected configuration line for the _instrumentation_ looks like:
+An expected configuration line for the _hook-insertion_ looks like:
-`instrument -callback "<c-function name>" -id <fault type/id> -target "<topmodule.instance.instance.instance.var>"`
+`insert_hook -callback "<c-function name>" -id <fault type/id> -target "<topmodule.instance.instance.instance.var>"`

-The flags `instrument` and `-callback` are the easier flags to provide, with `instrument` representing the keyword to enable the _instrumentation_ and the `-callback` flag defining the name of the callback c-function defined in the `.cpp` file.
+The flags `insert_hook` and `-callback` are the easier flags to provide, with `insert_hook` representing the keyword to enable the _hook-insertion_ and the `-callback` flag defining the name of the callback c-function defined in the `.cpp` file.
 The `-id` flag selects a specific fault cases, if different fault cases are defined on the C side of the DPI (for example, via a `switch`).
 Last but not least there is the `-target` flag.
 This flag is more complex and represents the path to the target signal.
 The path to the targeted signal should start with the top module followed by the instances calling the module containing the targeted signal.